 Furthermore, a robust emergency response system would enhance public trust and confidence in the healthcare system.
 Knowing that prompt and reliable emergency care is readily available would provide reassurance to individuals and communities, instilling a sense of security and faith in the healthcare services provided.

 While the challenges in implementing such a prioritization plan are substantial, stakeholders emphasize the necessity of collective efforts from the government, healthcare providers, and communities to achieve this critical goal.
-Adequate funding, policy reforms, and ongoing collaboration are crucial to ensure the success of prioritizing emergency services in Nigeria’s healthcare system.
+Adequate funding, policy reforms, and ongoing collaboration are crucial to ensure the success of prioritizing emergency services’s healthcare system.

 Investments in infrastructure are imperative to improve emergency response times.
 Ambulances equipped with state of the art medical equipment and staffed with skilled personnel must be strategically stationed across the country, ensuring timely access to emergency care.
 Additionally, establishing and equipping emergency care centers within hospitals can provide specialized care to critically ill or injured patients, enabling quicker interventions.